-In the aftermath of a fire, the house is chock full with soot and smoke damage.
+The house is packed with soot and smoke damage in the aftermath of a fire.
 These elements combine with the foul odor from the various items that got burnt.

 These chemical compounds and particles mix with the smoke and seep through the entire house in no time.
 Anyone present runs the risk of inhaling this potent mixture.
 It can be fatal to those with existing immunological or respiratory issues.